newsrevenuehub/rev-engine/README.md

 `make run-redis` brings up the dev services, and a redis container that listens on the default port.

-`make run-celery` will bring up a Celery worker.
+`make start-celery` will bring up a Celery worker.
 At this point any task that expects a celery worker should run without error.

 ## Frontend Configuration